Federico García Lorca: Assassination

 Political and social tensions had greatly intensified after the July 1936 murder of prominent monarchist and anti-Popular Front spokesman José Calvo Sotelo by Republican Assault Guards (Guardias de asalto).
 García Lorca knew that he would be considered abhorrent by the rising right wing for his outspoken socialist views.
 Granada was so tumultuous that it had not had a mayor for months; no one dared accept the job.
 When García Lorca's brother-in-law, Manuel Fernández-Montesinos, agreed to accept the position, he was assassinated within a week.
-On the same day he was shot, 19 August 1936, García Lorca was arrested.
+On the same day Fernández-Montesinos was shot, 19 August 1936, García Lorca was arrested.

 It is thought that García Lorca was shot and killed by Nationalist militia on 19 August 1936.
 The author Ian Gibson in his book The Assassination of García Lorca argues that he was shot with three others (Joaquín Arcollas Cabezas, Francisco Galadí Melgar and Dióscoro Galindo González) at a place known as the Fuente Grande ('Great Spring') which is on the road between Víznar and Alfacar.
 Police reports released by radio station Cadena SER in April 2015, conclude that Lorca was executed by fascist forces.
 The Franco-era report, dated 9 July 1965, describes the writer as a "socialist" and "freemason belonging to the Alhambra lodge", who engaged in "homosexual and abnormal practices".

 Significant controversy exists about the motives and details of García Lorca's murder.
 Personal, non-political motives have been suggested.
 García Lorca's biographer, Stainton, states that his killers made remarks about his sexual orientation, suggesting that it played a role in his death.
 Ian Gibson suggests that García Lorca's assassination was part of a campaign of mass killings intended to eliminate supporters of the Leftist Popular Front.
 However, Gibson proposes that rivalry between the right-wing Spanish Confederation of the Autonomous Right (CEDA) and the fascist Falange was a major factor in Lorca's death.
 At the time of his arrest, Lorca was hiding in the house of Luis Rosales, two of whose brothers were high-ranking Falange members.
 Former CEDA Parliamentary Deputy Ramón Ruiz Alonso arrested García Lorca at the Rosales's home, and was the one responsible for the original denunciation that led to the arrest warrant's being issued.

 Then I realized I had been murdered.